groupvine/gv-doc/6-delivery/1-delivMissing.md

 * If no errors are being reported, ask the recipient to check their spam or junk mail folder.
-If the email is not there, ask them to add an email filter to their personal email account to filter emails "To" groupvine.com to their inbox.
+If the email is not there, ask them to add an email filter to their personal email account to filter emails 'To' `@groupvine.com` to their inbox.
+Members should consult their email service's help pages for instructions on setting up filters.

 If there are questions, please contact us at support@groupvine.com.